Transition Peep is a great way for schools, nurseries and pre-schools to enhance school-readiness and engage parents, by:

 providing the opportunity for staff to identify, and informally discuss with parents, any additional needs or potential referrals to other services

 improving two-way support between parents and staff

-increases staff understanding of the value of parental involvement, contributing to statutory (e.g. Ofsted) requirements
+increasing staff skills and understanding of the value of parental involvement, contributing to statutory (e.g. Ofsted) requirements

-helps parents identify their own learning and development needs and potential pathways (e.g. relevant courses or services).
+helping parents identify their own learning and development needs and potential pathways (e.g. signposting to relevant courses or services).